jungxue/R2Git/README.md

 1. I use github to procastinate, this wastes a lot of time
 2. I started compare myself to other people on Github.
 And this usually end up in me realising how much I really suck at coding, losing self esteem and contemplating about my life.
 3. There are no spell checks, now people will see how bad my spelling really is.
 Maybe I need to do my markdown files on an editor rather than do it on github.
-4.I am still unfamilar with github and I do things ineffeciently, if you see me doing like 100 commits in a day, that does not meant I did a lot of work on that day, it probably meant that I was confused as and had to keep doing commints to fix things up.
+4. I am still unfamilar with github and I do things ineffeciently, if you see me making like 100 commits in a day, that does not meant I did a lot of work on that day, it probably meant that I was confused as and had to keep doing commints to fix things up.

 -------------------------------------------------------------------------------------------------------------------